codersclub/emlog.ml/docs/develop.md

 ## Set up development environment

-Modify init.php in the emlog root directory and set it to development mode.
+Modify init.php in the Emlog root directory and set it to development mode.
 The example is as follows.
 Eliminate all warning and notice errors (mostly caused by uninitialized variables or abnormal conditions of undetermined variables).

 ```php
 <?php